webrecorder/browsertrix/docs/deploy/sso.md

 ### Configuration of Browsertrix
-When configuring Broswertrix with Header Auth as SSO protocol the following variables have to be set and match the previously configured settings in the IDP client.
+When configuring SSO with Header Auth, the following variables must be set and match the previously configured settings in the IDP client.

 ```yaml
 # Header SSO